-Dr. Kanter is board certified in neurological surgery and was promoted to associate professor in 2013.
+Dr. Kanter is board certified in neurological surgery and was promoted to professor in 2021.
 He was named chief of spine services in 2014 and continues to push the surgical envelope in minimally invasive spine procedures utilizing many of the innovative portals that he has helped to develop.

 Dr. Kanter is principal investigator in several research studies evaluating the use of stem cell derived biologics to induce spinal fusion.
 His research focuses on patient derived clinical outcome measures, specifically appraising the utility of minimally invasive and lateral access surgical corridors.